Ussingh47/EMS-BN/README.md

-To create a good README.md for your Employee Management System (EMS-BN) built with React.js, here’s a template you can use.
-You can copy this and adjust any section as needed.

----

 # Employee Management System (EMS-BN)

 This is an Employee Management System built using React.js.
 The application is designed to help organizations manage employee information efficiently, including adding, updating, viewing, and deleting employee records.